-For more information about Plantar Fasciitis, heel pain and treatments please read below
+For more information about Plantar Fasciitis, heel pain and treatments please read below.
+We will discuss:

 It is simply not true that you have to suffer this condition with no relief.

 This condition is one that predominately affects adults.
 If the pain that you are researching is Heel Pain occurring in a Child, please see our section on Sever’s Disease.